danfuzz/samizdat/doc/language-guide/09-module-system.md

 to allow for a module to load the other parts of itself, as well as load other modules.

-* `moduleLoad(path) <> module` &mdash; This loads the module indicated by `path` in the same loader which loaded this module. `path` is a "module path," that is, a list of strings which represents the fully- qualified name of the module.
-For example, `["core", "Lang0"]`.
+* `moduleLoad(fqName) <> module` &mdash; This loads the module indicated by `fqName` in the same loader which loaded this module. `fqName` is a "fully-qualified module name," that is, a string of dot-separated module component names.
+For example, `"core.Lang0"`.

 * `moduleLoader` &mdash; This is a reference to the module loader which loaded this module.